-- Results of the source individual's testing shall be made available to the exposed employee/student and the employee/student shall be informed of applicable laws and regulations concerning disclosure of the identity and infectious status of the source individual. - Health Insurance Portability and Accountability Act of 1996 (.HIPAA.) apply to all parties in an exposure testing situation.
+- Results of the source individual's testing shall be made available to the exposed employee/student and the employee/student shall be informed of applicable laws and regulations concerning disclosure of the identity and infectious status of the source individual. - Health Insurance Portability and Accountability Act of 1996 (.HIPAA.) applies to all parties in an exposure testing situation.
 Only those persons directly involved in the exposure incident are to be informed of test results.
-This normally would include only the source client, the exposed employee and whomever the employee designates such as the Safety Officer or designee.

-- Source client test results may be released to the exposed employee, the Safety Officer, designee and Occupational Health Nurse without the expressed written consent of the source client per Oklahoma state law requiring documentation of occupational exposures. - Exposed employee test results are not to be released to any person or facility, other than the Occupational Health Nurse, Safety Officer or designee without the expressed written consent of the employee (OSHA: CFR 1910.1030 h.
+This normally would include only the source client, the exposed employee and whomever the employee designates such as the Safety Officer or designee. - Source client test results may be released to the exposed employee, the Safety Officer, the designee and the Occupational Health Nurse without the expressed written consent of the source client per Oklahoma state law requiring documentation of occupational exposures. - Exposed employee test results are not to be released to any person or facility, other than the Occupational Health Nurse, Safety Officer, or designee without the expressed written consent of the employee (OSHA: CFR 1910.1030 h.
 Medical Records). - It is not necessary for source client name, code number or test results to be released on worker's compensation claims in order for the claim to be processed.
-Claims related to seroconversion of the exposed employee would necessitate release of source client test results, but not source client name. - These records shall be maintained for at least the duration of the employment plus 30 years in accordance with 29 CFR 1910-20
+Claims related to seroconversion of the exposed employee would necessitate the release of source client test results, but not source client name. - These records shall be maintained for at least the duration of the employment plus 30 years in accordance with 29 CFR 1910-20 maintained by OSU Medical Records for the length of employment plus 30 years.
+This record shall include: